Inclusive Teaching

 Implementation Grants

 Is your unit looking for ways to support implementation of a new peer review of teaching committee, activities related to inclusive teaching and course development, or a department retreat focused on teaching values and principles?
 Funding is available to support unit-level projects like these that advance collective, culture-change efforts related to inclusive and effective teaching in practice and policy.
-Submit your ideas by October 21, 2024.
+Rolling deadline for applications.
+Applications will remain open until all of the funds are awarded.
+Submit your ideas today.

 Glass Apple Podcast